paragkatkar/katacoda-scenarios-1/using-k8s-horizontal-pod-autoscaler/step4.md

 cluster, we're going to create a loop in a bash script that keeps calling the nginx service.
 The loop will place a burden on the pods backing the nginx service.

-First we need to get back into the cluster.
+We need to get back into the cluster.
 The first thing we need to do is to find a pod that is part of the deployment, `deployment-for-testing`.
 To do this, we'll get a list of all pods that start with the prefix, `deployment-for-testing`.
 (When you create a deployment, Kubernetes will automatically create the pods and start the name of each pod with the name of the deployment.)